Sunday, July 5 · Week 6

 FAQ

-No. ListingBeat sits alongside your CRM — nothing to migrate.
+No. ListingBeat sits alongside your CRM, with nothing to migrate.
 Your CRM manages relationships.
 ListingBeat proves the work on the listings you already won.

 No. Sellers use a magic link from the email or text they already got.
 No password, no new account, no extra software for them to learn.